davidmcglashan/csvhorse/README.md

 ## Changelog

+### version 0.2.3
+* New separator directive can override the ',' separator between columns to make e.g. semi-colon separated value files (SCSV?)
+* Any separators detected in strings result in "wrapping" and "-escaping of the string.

 ### version 0.2.2
 * time() function added with various randomisations and a sequence option.
 * Leading zeroes are inserted on date numerals if month names aren't being used.